afeiyuanda/hail-manhattan/README.md

 2. install npm and nodejs
 3. install fuse.js (can skip --already included in repo)

+#### Browser notes

+SVG behavior varies across browsers.
+This code has been tested and built with **Chrome**.
+Known to be broken with Safari, may or may not work with other browsers.

 #### Run javascript tests

 Install mocha with npm, then run: